 By Roger Cox, Editor

 The 410-acre The Resort at Longboat Key Club straddles the southern tip of a long, narrow barrier island opposite Sarasota.
 It consists of two developments: Islandside, which borders the beach and Gulf of Mexico, and Harbourside, a primarily residential enclave, which faces Sarasota Bay.
-Hotel guests bed down in the 218 rooms and suites in a cluster of midrise towers just behind the beach on Islandside, where there are eight Har-Tru courts, a spa, fitness center, and 18 of the resort's 45 golf holes.
+Hotel guests bed down in the 226 rooms and suites in a cluster of midrise towers just behind the beach on Islandside, where there are eight Har-Tru courts, a spa, fitness center, and 18 of the resort's 45 golf holes.
 However, the focal point of the resort's tennis activity can be found at the $4.5 million Tennis Gardens, three miles away along Sarasota Bay in Harbourside.
-This handsomely designed facility has 20 Har-Tru courts, one of which is a stadium with seating for 500 spectators, as well as a clubhouse with a restaurant and lounge to encourage players to come early and hang around after they finish.
-The USTA named it Facility of the Year when it opened in 2009, and it has since become the host site for the Sarasota Open, a men's professional tournament.
+This handsomely designed facility has 20 Har-Tru courts, one of which is a stadium with seating for 500 spectators, as well as a full service pro shop and an outdoor players' lounge.
+The USTA named it Facility of the Year when it opened in 2009, and for several years it served as the host site for the Sarasota Open, a men's professional tournament.

 Spa & Fitness

 Beach.
 The resort lies near the southern end of the 14-mile-long white-sand beach that lines the Gulf of Mexico coast of the island of Longboat Key.
 The dunes remain intact at this end, so to reach the beach you use any of several walkways.
-Once there you'll find lounge chairs and cabanas.
+Once there you'll find beach watercraft, lounge chairs, umbrellas, and cabanas.

 Golf Courses.
 The resort has 45 holes of golf.

-Islandside Course: Water hazards come into play on all 18 holes of this 6,792-yard, Par 72 course laid out along the Gulf of Mexico.
+Links on Longboat Course: Water hazards come into play on all 18 holes of this 6,748-yard, Par 71 course laid out along the Gulf of Mexico.
 Pink and white oleander and more than 5,000 palm trees line the fairways, which trail through a bird sanctuary.
-Harbourside Course: Willard Byrd of Atlanta designed the three nine-hole courses—Red Hawk at 3,323 yards, White at 3,426 yards, and the Blue Heron at 3,386 yards—that make up Harbourside These were later configured by designer Ron Garl, who added more contour and elevation and improved the putting surfaces.
+Harbourside Course: Willard Byrd of Atlanta originally designed the three nine-hole courses—Red Hawk at 3,314 yards, White at 3,342 yards, and the Blue Heron at 3,314 yards—that make up Harbourside.
+These were later reconfigured by designer Ron Garl, who added more contour and elevation and improved the putting surfaces.
 Situated on the Sarasota Bay side of the island, these 27 holes trail through stands of live oak, sabal palms, palmetto, and southern pine.
 Playing here is a different experience from Islandside, at once more open and more trap riddled.

 Spa & Fitness Center.
-The 4,000-square-foot Fitness Centre stands just a short stroll from the Islandside lodging at one end of the building containing the golf pro shop and the cafe Spike'n Tees.
+The 4,000-square-foot Fitness Centre stands just a short stroll from the Islandside lodging at one end of the building containing the golf pro shop and Spike'n Tees open-air restaurant overlooking Islandside's Links on Longboat course.
 The fitness center consists of an aerobics room with windows on three sides and a mirror on other and views of the Islandside golf course.
-There are two adjoining rooms, one with about a dozen pieces of Cardio equipment, the other with freeweights.
-Personal trainers are available, so are a variety of daily classes.
-It adjoins the Island House Spa, a 9,000-square-foot building containing 12 treatment rooms.
+There are three adjoining rooms offering high-tech cardio equipment, free-weights, and strength training equipment.

 And ...
 There is a beachfront swimming pool at the Resort Center, where they occasionally screen movies outdoors.
 There is also a 291-slip marina on Sarasota Bay in the Harbourside development.